KasperSkytte/Amplicon-visualiser/README.md

 # Amplicon-visualiser
-A shiny app to visualise amplicon data based on the ampvis package (https://github.com/KasperSkytte/ampvis)
+A shiny app to visualise amplicon data based on the ampvis2 package (https://github.com/MadsAlbertsen/ampvis2)

 Live at https://kasperskytte.shinyapps.io/shinyampvis/